Paso Doble (band)

-Paso Doble is a German NDW band that formed in 1983.
-Their songs Computerliebe, Herz an Herz and Fantasie have appeared on several Best of NDW/new wave compilations.
+Paso Doble is a German Neue Deutsche Welle (new German wave) band that formed in 1983.
+Their songs "Computerliebe", "Herz an Herz" and "Fantasie" have appeared on several Best of NDW/new wave compilations.
 They are well known for their unique sound as well as their unusual style and choreography, which have a Spanish style to go with the band's name, Paso Doble.

 Career

-In 1979, Rale Oberpichler, a young singer who worked mainly as a background vocalist, wanted to go solo and was looking for a song writer.
-She met Frank Hieber, a pianist, keyboarder and composer who had worked with various groups and singers including Rio Reiser, Nena, and Peter Schilling on his international hit Major Tom (Coming Home).
-Together they formed Paso Doble.
+In 1979, Rale Oberpichler, a young singer who worked mainly as a background vocalist, wanted to go solo and was looking for a songwriter.
+She met Frank Hieber, a pianist, keyboarder and composer who had worked with various groups and singers including Rio Reiser, Nena and Peter Schilling on his international hit "Major Tom (Coming Home)".
+Together, they formed Paso Doble.

-In 1985 they released their first single Computerliebe ("computer love", not to be confused with the Kraftwerk song with the same name), which debuted on the TV show "Extratour" and hit No. 1 on the charts for several weeks.
+In 1985, they released their first single "Computerliebe" ("computer love", not to be confused with the Kraftwerk song of the same name), which debuted on the TV show Extratour and hit number 1 on the charts for several weeks.
 They also had a very well received appearance in the Hitparade in March 1985.
-The first album they released was Fantasie and the title track also spent several weeks at No. 1.
+The first album they released was Fantasie and the title track also spent several weeks at number 1.

 What would have been their second album, Versunkener Schatz, which they produced in 1986, was never released.
-2 of the songs were published as singles: Herz an Herz and Magische Nacht.
-The album was eventually made available to the public via downloads on AOL, iTunes, and MusicLoad.
+Two of the songs were published as singles: "Herz an Herz" and "Magische Nacht".
+The album was eventually made available to the public via downloads on AOL, iTunes and MusicLoad.

 The band decided to shift their work to a production and publishing side, while still releasing the occasional single and remixes.
-In 1992 they founded the "Paso Doble Music Publishing House".
+In 1992, they founded the Paso Doble Music Publishing House.